possibilia/PhDThesis/Ch. 5 - Goal-Directed Obstacle Avoidance/eval/README.md

-Supporting code for the case study in Chapter 4.
+Supporting code for the case study in Chapter 5.

-# cul-de-sac

-This folder contains analysis scripts and jupyter notebooks for the cul-de-sac scenario.
-The analysis assumes that there is a repository of raw data in some directory `repo` and outputs all interim files to the repository during cleaning.

-Raw data is available at: TODO!

 ## Trajectory preparation